davidbalbert/blip/Design.md

 - Parsers?
     - PEG?
     - Ohm?
+- Custom allocators?
+    - Zig's approach, while principled feels really heavy.
+Can we have the same flexibility without having to pass the allocator in?
+Do we even need this?
-- Questions
+- Array programming?
 - Nil or optional?
 - Tagged unions?
 - Error handling?
 - Generics without fat pointers?
 - How close to Go syntax?
 - Can you add some array programming to an imperative language in a way that feels nice?
 - What are the target usecases?
     - Not servers.
 Use Go for that.
 Anything that can use a GC should use a GC.
     - OSs/firmware
     - Medium to high performance requirements.
 Doesn't have to be as fast as Rust.
 But you should have control of performance.
-        -
+    - Go semantics with perfect C interop.
+    - Memory safe C (not memory safe C++)